Appraisily/CRM/README.md

 ```bash
 npm start
 ```

-The service will start listening for PubSub messages on port 8080.
+The service will start on port 8080 and begin processing messages.

-## Docker Support
+## Deployment

 Build and run using Docker: